aidos-askhatuly/DDos_attack_detection/README.md

     - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)

 * `model`
-  - TBD
+  - LogReg model was trained and its performance will serve as the baseline
+  - DecisionTree, XGBoost and Neural Network models will be trained as advanced models

 * `notebooks`
     - contains all final notebooks involved in the project

 * `reports`
-    - contains final report which summarises the project
+    - will contains final report which summarises the project

 * `references`
     - contains papers / tutorials used in the project

+* `pics`
+    - contains pictures used in the project

 * `src`
-    - Will contain the project source code (refactored from the notebooks)
+    - will contain the project source code (refactored from the notebooks)

 * `.gitignore`
-    - Part of Git, includes files and folders to be ignored by Git version control
+    - part of Git, includes files and folders to be ignored by Git version control

 * `capstine_env.yml`
-    - Conda environment specification
+    - conda environment specification

 * `Makefile`
-    - Automation script for the project
+    - automation script for the project

 * `README.md`
-    - Project landing page (this page)
+    - project landing page (this page)

 * `.gitattributes`
     - contains a reference to the dataset stored in LFS